KingJackSkellington/p5-beta-documentation/README.md

 This patch.yml file includes various quality-of-life patches, such as mod.cpk support and patching assertion failures from crashing the game (Thanks to DeathChaos and SecreC. respectively!)

+Newly added to the patch.yml file is a 60 FPS patch that automatically sets the Base FPS option to 1, forcing the game to run at 60FPS!
+Additionally, the Base FPS options are limited to settings 1 (60FPS) and 2 (30FPS) (Many thanks to [Xan1242](https://github.com/xan1242)!)

 Translation efforts are on-going; many thanks to:
 * Century_
 * Lyn/CherryCreamSoda